 The residential solid waste fee is the primary fee supporting environmental services operations.
-For fiscal year 2018, the annual fee is recommended to increase by \$4 to \$48 per single-family residential unit.
-Based upon the recommended fee, current year fee revenues for fiscal year 2018 are projected to total \$2,969,780.
+For the recommended budget for fiscal year 2018, the annual fee was recommended to increase by \$4 to \$48 per single-family residential unit.
+City Council adopted an annual fee of \$108 per single-family residential unit, an increase of \$64.
+Based upon the \$108 annual fee, current year fee revenues for fiscal year 2018 are projected to total \$6,682,005.